The 2024 finalists for this special award are schools that have created visits and experiences that are brilliant, powerful and exciting.

 Also a big thank you to this year’s judges who were:

-The winner will be announced at the School Travel Awards ceremony on Friday 29th November at the Royal Lancaster Hotel, London.
+The winner was announced at the School Travel Awards ceremony on Friday 29th November at the Royal Lancaster Hotel, London.